Pylons/deform/docs/serialization.rst

 - For each :term:`schema node` in the :term:`schema` provided by the application developer, Deform creates a :term:`field`.
-This happens recursively for each element in the schema.
+This happens recursively for each node in the schema.
 As a result, a tree of fields is created, mirroring the nodes in the schema.

 - Each field object created as a result of the prior step knows about